xwmx/nb/README.md

 and [LaTeX](https://www.latex-project.org/),
 can work with files in any format, can import and export notes to many document formats, and can create private, password-protected encrypted notes and bookmarks.
-With `nb`, you can add and edit notes using Vim, Emacs, VS Code, Sublime Text, and any other text editor you prefer. `nb` works in any standard Linux / Unix environment, including macOS and Windows via WSL.
+With `nb`, you can write notes using Vim, Emacs, VS Code, Sublime Text, and any other text editor you prefer. `nb` works in any standard Linux / Unix environment, including macOS and Windows via WSL.
 [Optional dependencies](#optional) can be installed to enhance functionality,